Ely1su5/project-2/README.md

 This repository contains two related computer vision projects using OpenCV and NumPy:

-1. **Color Tester**: Identifies and extracts specific color ranges from images/video
+1. **Color Tester**: Identifies and extracts specific color ranges from video
 2. **Object Counter**: Counts objects based on detected colors in real-time

+---

 ## Projects Overview